gitzoheb/express-api-collection/image-upload-api/README.md

-# File Upload API
+# Image Upload API

-This document provides a comprehensive overview of the File Upload API, designed to help developers understand its functionality and how to integrate with it.
+This document provides a comprehensive overview of the Image Upload API, designed to help developers understand its functionality and how to integrate with it.

 ## Table of Contents